gokul2287/demo-repo/README.md

 ##demo 2

-This repository is only for learning purpose
+This repository is only for fun purpose